 Balance of Sale: A vendor’s subordinated balance of sale can improve the odds of finding the financing required for the MBO.
 On top of serving as “quasi-equity”, it sends a strong message to lenders that the seller has a high degree of confidence in management’s ability to succeed and repay the debt.

-Cafa has been involved in numerous MBOs, acting either for the senior management team or on behalf of the seller.
+Cafa has been involved in numerous management buyouts, acting either for the senior management team or on behalf of the seller.
 All too often owners (and management) are unaware that an MBO can be feasible.
 Whether you are a business owner or management, we would be pleased to discuss how the Cafa team can help.
 For management, we can evaluate the business, help you structure the transaction, prepare the offer, find the required financing and guide you to a successful closing.
 For business owners, or if you are the person in charge of disposing of a business unit, Cafa can help you create the winning conditions to sell to management.